June 2025

 Coastal scene on a partly cloudy day.
 A curved concrete seawall runs along the left side of the frame, with the sea stretching to the horizon.
 Small waves are lapping against the wall.
 In the distance, a faint landmass or low-lying hills are visible against the sky.
 The sky is a mix of dark, heavy clouds and patches of clear blue.
 The overall mood is somewhat sombre yet peaceful.

-The tide was in, cold wind hurt my teeth whilst choppy waves rocked themselves upon Silloths long sea wall.
+The tide was in, the cold wind hurt my teeth whilst choppy waves rocked themselves upon Silloths long sea wall.

 Dramatic coastal scene under a partly cloudy sky.
 The foreground features a partially submerged wooden ramp leading into a choppy sea.
 Beyond the ramp, a stone seawall extends to the right, leading toward a line of trees on a distant shore.
 The sky is a mix of bright blue and dark, brooding clouds, creating a strong contrast.
 The overall feeling is one of wild, dynamic nature, with the turbulent water emphasising the power of the sea.